reimandlab/ActiveDriverDB/README.md

 # Licence

-The application is Open Source (as defined by Open Source Initiative) and is licensed under the terms of [GNU Lesser General Public License](/reimandlab/Visualistion-Framework-for-Genome-Mutations/blob/master/GNU Lesser General Public License).
+The application is Open Source and is licensed under the terms of [GNU Lesser General Public License](/reimandlab/Visualistion-Framework-for-Genome-Mutations/blob/master/GNU Lesser General Public License).

 # Development